SSAHK/ssahk.github.io/_posts/2016-1-22-seminar2-review.md

 categories: [review]
 thumb-img: /second_seminar/thumb15.jpg
 feature-img: /second_seminar/feature.jpg
-excerpt:  The second seminar of SSAHK - “Aesthetic vs Reconstructive surgeries: A look into their similarities and differences” ,by our honourable guest speaker - Dr. Chan Yu Wai, was held fruitfully on 22nd January ......
+excerpt:  The second seminar of SSAHK - “Aesthetic vs Reconstructive surgeries: A look into their similarities and differences”, by our honourable guest speaker - Dr. Chan Yu Wai, was held fruitfully on 22nd January ......
 ---

 The second seminar of SSAHK - “Aesthetic vs Reconstructive surgeries: A look into their similarities and differences” ,by our honourable guest speaker - Dr. Chan Yu Wai, was held fruitfully on 22nd January at the Queen Mary Hospital, Professorial Block, Lecture Theatre.